AMERICAN RHODODENDRON SOCIETY

 4.6.8 Receives amendments to the Bylaws proposed by a board member, by majority vote of a chapter, or by petition of 30 members.
 (Bylaws: Art.
 XI, Sec.
 A)

-4.6.8.1 Transmits proposed amendments to the Chairman of the Bylaws and policies Committee for presentation and recommendation at the next Board meeting.
+4.6.8.1 Transmits proposed amendments to the Chair of the Bylaws and Policies Committee for presentation and recommendation at the next Board meeting

-4.6.9 Assists the President by advising him of the terms of office for officers and director-at-large and alternate director-at-large prior to his appointing a nominating committee.
+4.6.9 Assists the President by advising them of the terms of office for officers and Director-at-Large and alternate Director-at-Large prior to his/her appointing a nominating committee.
 (POB 4.3.12)

 4.6.10 Receives nominations for officers proposed by majority vote of a membership meeting.
 Receives nominations for officers proposed by petition of 5% of the members or by 250 members (whichever is greater) by December 31 of the year prior to the election year for officers.
 (Bylaws: Article VIII, Section D).

-4.6.10.1 Transmits nominations to the Chairman of the Nominating Committee for action by that Committee.
+4.6.10.1 Transmits nominations to the Chair of the Nominating Committee for action by that Committee.

 4.6.11 All notices and transmittals made or required of the Secretary may be by either mail or electronically.